 4.153.
 Particular attention should be given to the possibility of heterogeneity in the deposition patterns due to the variation in the spectrum of released radionuclides and the weather conditions prevailing during the emergency response phase.
-A comparison of the atmospheric releases and dispersion patterns with rainfall data may help to identify areas of potentially higher deposition.
+Meteorological analyses and forecasts, especially of rainfall, wind and atmospheric stability data, as well as atmospheric transport modelling, may help to identify areas of potentially higher deposition.